noir-lang/noir-examples/lib_examples/base64_example/README.md

   - `nargo execute -p Prover_SHORT.toml`
   - Note there's an optional param that you can use to specify the name of the witness file generated
   - Optional: `nargo execute -p Prover_SHORT.toml base64_example_SHORT.gz`
-- If using barretenberg, check the gate count referring to the newly created program:
+- If using the barretenberg backend, check the gate count referring to the newly created program:
   - `bb gates -b ../target/base64_example.json`
   - Note: you can similarly specify a non-default witness file to use with the program
   - Optional: `bb gates -b ../target/base64_example.json -w ../target/base64_example_SHORT`
+  - (Background: gate count is proportionate to proving time and proof size, so is important to check and not have unnecessary bloat)
 - Repeat this for different runs of encoding and decoding, of different length inputs to collect results
   - (Automating this is left as an exercise for the reader ;)